BernardIgiri/fish-dev-tools/commands.md

 ## enable_debug_ptrace

-Creates a fish shell with ptrace set to allow process attachement for debugging, and disables this when you exit.
+Creates a fish shell with ptrace set to allow process attachement for debugging.
+This is set globally.
+This feature is disabled when when you exit the new shell.

+## enable_perf_testing

+Creates a fish shell with performance event access enabled for kernel profiling by users for debugging.
+This is set globally.
+This feature is disabled when when you exit the new shell.

 **Usage:** `enable_debug_ptrace`